slepc/slepc/doc/source/documentation/manual/aux.md

 -   `RG`: Region, a way to define a region of the complex plane.

 -   `DS`: Direct Solver (or Dense System), can be seen as a wrapper to LAPACK functions used within SLEPc.
-It is mostly an internal object that need not be called by end users.

 -   `BV`: Basis Vectors, provides the concept of a block of vectors that represent the basis of a subspace.